fastify/fastify-plugin/README.md

 ```

 ## Metadata
-In addition if you use this module when creating new plugins, you can declare the dependencies, the name and the expected Fastify version that your plugin needs.
+In addition, if you use this module when creating new plugins, you can declare the dependencies, the name, and the expected Fastify version that your plugin needs.

 #### Fastify version
-If you need to set a bare-minimum version of Fastify for your plugin, just add the [semver](http://semver.org/) range that you need:
+If you need to set a bare-minimum version of Fastify for your plugin, just add the [semver](https://semver.org/) range that you need:
 ```js
 const fp = require('fastify-plugin')